-tion is an extraordinary remedy and does not issue as a matter of right."218 To be entitled to a temporary injunction, the movant must show: "(1) a cause of action against the defendant; (2) a probable right to the relief sought; and (3) a probable, imminent, and irreparable injury in the interim."219 An irreparable injury exists if the party injured cannot adequately be compensated in damages, or if the damages are immeasurable by pecuniary standards.220
+temporary injunction, the movant must show: "(1) a cause of action against the defendant; (2) a probable right to the relief sought; and (3) a probable, imminent, and irreparable injury in the interim."
+An irreparable injury exists if the party injured cannot sufficiently be compensated in damages or the amount of damages is immeasurable by pecuniary standards.

-All orders which grant a temporary injunction are required to include an order designating that the case be set for trial on the merits concerning the relief that is ultimately being sought.221 Failure to include an order setting the matter for a trial on the merits mandates dissolution of the injunction.222 Furthermore, the trial court must detail the specific reasons it relied upon in ruling on whether a temporary injunction should be granted or denied.223 The trial court is not required to explain its reasons for believing
+All orders which grant a temporary injunction are required to include an order designating that the case be set for trial on the merits concerning the relief that is ultimately being sought.
+Failure to include an order setting the matter for a trial on the merits mandates dissolution of the injunction.
+Furthermore, the trial court must detail the specific reasons it relied upon in ruling on whether a temporary injunction should be granted or denied.
+The trial court is not required to explain why it believes an appli-